Red Hen Publications

 He probably didn’t know about Legilimency then, or if he did he was so far out of the loop by that time he learned that he never got the chance to fill James and Sirius in on it.
 Or, it is also possible that he felt he needed to keep that ability secret, even from the other members of the Order.

-And his time with the werewolves may be the real reason why Sirius thought he was the spy.
+And his time spent with the werewolves may be the real reason why Sirius thought he was the spy.
 He was off living in the enemy’s camp.
 Coming and going as if he belonged there.

 After all, while I suspect everything Lupin told Harry about infiltrating the werewolves was probably literally true, he never says anything which would pin down just when it happened, did he?
 It could have been all the way back when he was 19 or 20.